manoelcampos/xml2lua/README.md

 # How to use
 A simplified example which parses an XML directly from a string is presented below.
-There are some caveats to deal with an XML having just one person.
+There are some caveats to deal with an XML having just one tag.
 Check the [example1.lua](example1.lua) for details.

 ```lua